 I’ve just told you to go out and aimlessly roam the streets of Zagreb: no to-do lists, no itineraries.
 But I also want to help you get started.
 You should at least know what is out there.

-When a British friend – a true flâneur – visited me in Zagreb, I took him on the route where I’ll shortly send you.
+When a British friend – a true flâneur – visited me in Zagreb, I took him on the route that I’ll shortly send you.
 He had already seen much of the Zagreb tourist offer.
 But on our flâneurie, he couldn’t stop sighing in amazement, wondering why no one had told him about this walk.
 That afternoon, he admitted, completely changed his experience of the city.
-Hopefully it will help you have the same revelation.
+Hopefully, it will help you have the same revelation.

-This walk starts at Britanac Square – second oldest Zagreb square and a landmark of this arty neighborhood.
+This walk starts at Britanac Square – the second oldest Zagreb square and a landmark of this arty neighborhood.
 It takes you uphill through a hidden green common (Rokov Perivoj) and a beautiful forested path (Dubravkin put) all the way to an open green summit (Cmrok), from which you get amazing views of the city.
 This part of the walk is leafy and serene, making you forget you’re in the city at all.

-The way down leads through Jurjevska street, revealing stunning early 20th century architecture.
+The way down leads through Jurjevska street, revealing stunning early 20th-century architecture.
 The street features some of the prettiest urban villas built around the 1920s.
-Some are slightly decrepit while others have been renovated (often in tasteless nouveau rich style).
+Some are slightly decrepit while others have been renovated (often in tasteless nouveau-rich style).
 You’ll get a sense of the once bourgeois culture of Zagreb, now crisscrossed with different layers of the city’s history.